McStephen-Armetheus/Circles-with-its-pie/README.md

 </div>

-<div align="Left"> <p> The three, standard trigonometric functions: Sine, Cosine, and Tangent, their use in right triangles were inevitable, but this isn't Pythagorean all over again, it's about their graphs; Beyond what most were taught, the author sought to show you how circles help you graph the three.</p>
+<div align="Left"> <p> The three, standard trigonometric functions: Sine, Cosine, and Tangent, their use in right triangles were inevitable, but this isn't Pythagorean all over again, it's about their graphs; Beyond what most were taught, the author seeks to show you how circles help you graph the three.</p>

 </div>